Traditional Pecan Pie

 1 1/2 cups pecans halves

-Bake on center rack of the oven for 55 to 60 minutes.
-Do not over bake.
+Bake on the center rack of the oven for 55 to 60 minutes.
+Do not overbake.

-TIP: Pie is done when the center reaches 200 F. Tap center surface of pie lightly; it should spring back when done.
+TIP: The pie is done when the center reaches 200 F. Tap the center surface of the pie lightly; it should spring back when done.